BAMeScience/fiora/README.md

     fiora-predict -i examples/example_input.csv  -o examples/example_spec.mgf

-Note that a default model is currently not implemented.
-We will provide default open-source model weights in the near future.
-The predictions should only take a few seconds.
-Specify a GPU device by using the *--dev* option (e.g., *--dev cuda:0*) for significant speed up.
+By default, an open-source model is selected automatically, and predictions typically complete within a few seconds.
+For faster performance, specify a GPU device using the `--dev` option (e.g., `--dev cuda:0`).
+The outpu, i.e., *examples/example_spec.mgf*, can be compared to the [expected output](examples/expected_output.mgf) to verify the model works as intended.
+This is automatically done by running *pytest* (see above).